-Thoughtful policies and procedures for your vacation rental are your first line of defence against disagreements with renters and other awkward or upsetting situations.
+Thoughtful policies and procedures for your vacation rental are your first line of defense against disagreements with renters and other awkward or upsetting situations.

 A real estate lawyer will walk you through the contractual basics, like your reservation policies, and ensure any legal requirements are covered.